-The time period between completing a graduate degree and obtaining an MFT Associate registration number can feel like a strange state of limbo.
-You’re no longer a trainee, but you’re not yet a registered associate either.
-Thankfully, hours of supervised experience gained in that time can still count toward licensure — if you fall within the 90-day rule.
+The time period between completing a graduate degree and obtaining an Associate registration number from the BBS can feel like a strange state of limbo.
+You’re no longer a trainee (or, for social workers, an intern), but you’re not yet a registered associate either.
+Thankfully, hours of supervised experience gained in that time can still count toward LMFT, LPCC, or LCSW licensure — if you fall within the 90-day rule.
 What is the 90-day rule, and why does it matter so much?

 What’s the rule?